-That's why your sales pitch needs to be clear, precise, and make it obvious how your offer solves your problem.
-When you're working with this type of leads, your perfect tweet should:
+That's why your sales pitch needs to be clear, and precise, and make it obvious how your offer solves your problem.
+When you're working with this type of lead, your perfect tweet should:

-So all in all, your perfect reply should look like this:
+So all in all, your perfect reply should look something like this:

-You can respond from your brand's account or from a personal account as someone who works at the company.
-Most of the time people tend to trust people more than companies.
-You can even use a separate Twitter account to pose as a customer of your brand, although that will be a bit deceiving.
+You can respond from your brand's account or from a dedicated personal account as someone who works at the company.
+Most of the time people tend to trust individuals (even employees) more than companies.
+Some companies choose to pose as customers of their own brand on Twitter, however, we don’t recommend this as it can be quite deceiving.

 High-Interest High-Fit: people asking for recommendations

-This is actually the category of leads that we at Awario know very well because we actively try to convert them!
-We search for people asking for recommendations for social listening and analytics tools on social media (including Twitter) and offer them to try Awario.
+This is actually the category of leads that we at Awario know very well as we actively try to convert them!
+We search for people asking for recommendations for social listening and analytics tools on social media (including Twitter) and offer them the option of trying Awario.

 50 people respond with some additional questions or positive feedback and

-20 people sign up for Awario's free trial.
+20 people signed up for Awario's free trial.

 Awario Leads is a special social selling module inside Awario that uses social listening to find High-Interest High-Fit leads based on your product's description.
 It also finds complaints about your customers that we discussed above and puts them all together in one feed so you get access to all your High-Interest High-Fit leads in one place.

 All you need to set up Awario Leads is to fill out product descriptions and competitors.
 To do this, think of the phrases your competitors would use to describe your product or service.